 For that you need something that offers a bit more creative control.
 That might be through an interchangeable lens system, the option to use a proper flash, and a variety of shooting modes from automatic, through to fully manual.

-Every camera handles this sort of thing differently too, so picking the right one can be daunting in itself.
+Every camera handles this sort of thing differently too, and picking the right one can be daunting in itself.

-It's true to say though that every camera here will offer you more than your smartphone currently does.
+It's true to say though that every camera recommended in those guides will offer you more than your smartphone currently does.

 Here are T3's best cameras: